-Selling expenses for the for the year ended 31 December 2023 were 237.71 million baht.
-It was decreased 77.05 million Baht or 24 percent from the same period last year, mainly due to the company cut down the advertising and promotion expenses such as television program broadcast time rent, advertising production cost, actor salary and promotion cost.
+Selling expenses for the for the year ended 31 December 2024 were 253.35 million Baht.
+It was Increase 15.64 million Baht or 7 percent from the same period last year, mainly due to the advertising and promotion expenses such as television program broadcast time rent, advertising production cost, actor salary and promotion cost.
 In line with the current market situation.